 Recommendation 2.5: The Chair to be Independent and Not Also the CEO

-Recommendation 2.6: Induction program for New Directors
+Recommendation 2.6: Induction Program for New Directors

 Recommendation 3.1 (a): Code of Conduct

-The Company has a Code of Conduct (The Code) which has been endorsed by the Board and applies to all directors and employees.
+The Company has a Code of Conduct (The Code) which has been endorsed by the board of directors and applies to all directors and employees.
 The Code is periodically updated as necessary to ensure it reﬂects the highest standards of behaviour and professionalism and the practices necessary to maintain conﬁdence in the Group’s integrity.
 The Code outlines the responsibility and accountability of Company personnel to report and investigate reports of unethical practices.